 The race tends to follow a similar route.
-Saturday start in Le Cannet des Maures and then a finish in one of the perched villages preceded by several circuits to maximise viewing pleasure.
-Sunday’s final stage starts and finishes in the town of Draguigan again making use of several circuits around the surrounding towns.
+Saturday starts in Le Cannet des Maures and with a finish in one of the perched villages preceded by several circuits to maximise viewing pleasure.
+Sunday’s final stage starts and finishes in the town of Draguigan, again making use of several circuits around the surrounding towns.

 The locals turn out in their droves but it’s unusual to travel too far to watch live racing.
 I recall club mates reckoning I was mad to drive an hour away just to watch a race!
 But it’s no ordinary race.
 I have friends taking part and there’s nothing nicer than seeing them race and maybe win.
 You may recall, we saw Amael Moinard (BMC) win Sunday’s stage two years ago.
 Indeed, his eldest son recalled the moment and when he heard his Dad had escaped from the peloton he insisted on being hoisted on my beloved’s shoulders to better watch the action.
 Sadly a less than committed break mate and a headwind put paid to Amael’s ambitions.